 If you want more money for scuba diving lessons, shopping, or whatever your plans may be, consider flying into secondary airports.
 While it might mean a little more drive time to the hotel, it can cut costs on airfare.

 Check out alternative lodging.

 All-inclusive resorts are great because they take the stress out of planning minus the surprise fees.
-But if you'd rather plan your own itinerary like a honeymoon road trip, consider alternative lodging like Airbnb rentals or a bed-and-breakfast.
-You can score some sweet deals on accommodations comparable to a luxe hotel.
+But if you’d rather plan your own itinerary like a honeymoon road trip, consider alternative lodging like Airbnb rentals or a bed-and-breakfast.

 Dine out less.

-Trying new foods can be one of the best parts of vacay but it can also add up quickly.
+Trying new foods can be one of the best parts of traveling, but it can also add up quickly.
 If you book a place with kitchen facilities, take advantage of them to satisfy your hunger for certain meals or whenever you need a snack.

 Mention you’re honeymooning.

-Sometimes you can enjoy special perks by hinting you're on your honeymoon.
-It's not always bound to work but you could score a round at the bar or even a complimentary room upgrade during your hotel check-in.
+Sometimes you can enjoy special perks by hinting you’re on your honeymoon.
+It’s not always bound to work, but you could score a round at the bar or even a complimentary room upgrade during your hotel check-in.

-Plan a "later-moon."
+Plan a ‘later-moon.’

 Don’t worry if you can’t afford your dream honeymoon right away.
 More couples are opting to vacation later to save money after wedding expenses, use more time to map out their trip, or both.